The 10-Point Data Engineering Due Diligence Checklist for 2026

 - Incident Response Process: Test their operational readiness for when data issues inevitably arise.
 Present a scenario: “Our revenue dashboard is showing a sudden 50% drop.
 What are the first three steps in your incident response playbook, and what is your communication protocol with business stakeholders?”

 - Metrics and KPIs: Assess their ability to measure and report on data quality.
 Ask: “What key metrics do you use to track data reliability?
-Provide an example of a dashboard you’ve built to monitor data uptime and mean time to resolution (MTTR).”
+Provide an example of a dashboard you’ve built to monitor data uptime and mean time to resolution.”

-Key Takeaway: A capable partner treats data quality not as a final-step check, but as a continuous, automated process integrated throughout the data lifecycle.
-They should speak confidently about data contracts, schema change detection, and balancing quality rigor with development velocity, proving they can deliver data that is not just present, but trustworthy.
+Key Takeaway: A capable partner treats data quality as a continuous, automated process built into the data lifecycle, not a final-step check.
+Listen for data contracts, schema change detection, and how they balance quality rigor against development speed - proof they can deliver data that’s present and trustworthy.

-You are evaluating their expertise in turning a platform investment into measurable business value through user adoption.
-This includes their methods for training different user personas, communicating progress, managing resistance, and establishing governance that empowers users.
-A partner that only focuses on the technology stack without a clear plan for people and process will deliver a platform that struggles to achieve its ROI.
+You’re evaluating their ability to turn a platform investment into measurable business value through actual use.
+A partner that focuses only on the technology stack, with no plan for people and process, will deliver a platform that struggles to earn back its cost.

 Evidence to Request and Questions to Ask

-To validate a potential partner’s change management skills, you must see proof of their methodology and its impact on past projects.
+Look for proof of methodology and its impact on past projects.

 - Change Management Methodology: Ask them to detail their approach.
 “Do you follow a standard model like ADKAR or Kotter, or do you have a proprietary framework?
 Walk us through the phases and key activities for a project like ours.”